ortus-docs/testbox-docs/life-cycle_methods/bdd.md

 * `beforeAll()` - Executes once before all specs for the entire test bundle CFC
 * `afterAll()` - Executes once after all specs complete in the test bundle CFC
 * `run( testResults, TestBox )` - Executes once so it can capture all your describe and it blocks
-* `beforeEach( currentSpec )` - Executes before every single spec in a single describe block and receives the currently executing spec.
+* `beforeEach( body, data )` - Executes before every single spec in a single describe block and receives the currently executing spec.
-* `afterEach( currentSpec )` - Executes after every single spec in a single describe block and receives the currently executing spec.
+* `afterEach( body, data )` - Executes after every single spec in a single describe block and receives the currently executing spec.
-* `aroundEach( spec, suite )` - Executes around the executing spec so you can provide code surrouding the spec.
+* `aroundEach( body, data )` - Executes around the executing spec so you can provide code surrouding the spec.

 ```javascript
 component{